Henry H. HaightDemocratic

 - PLACENAME: The Haight-Ashbury neighborhood (now commonly known as "The Haight") in San Francisco got its name from the intersection of Haight Street (named for the Governor) and Ashbury Street.

 - PLACENAME: The Henry Haight Elementary School (Home of the Eagles) is located in Alameda.
+In April 2019, the "students, teachers, parents and n eighbors" voted to rename the school "Love Elementary" because of Governor Haight's ideas on immigration.

 - QUOTABLE: "Political parties will exist in every country that is free; yet party spirit, when carried to excess, is the bane of republican governments and constantly endangers their stability."
 (1867)